 2017 was a highlight of Brown’s career which saw him win the Mike Kable Young Gun Award for best first-year driver across both Supercars and the Dunlop Super2 Series, as well as being awarded ‘The Peter Brock Medal’ by the Confederation of Australian Motorsport (CAMS) for his season.

-After proving himself as a genuine contender throughout 2021, Brown enters 2022 with high expectations hoping to secure more wins and work his way up in the drivers Championship.
+Following up his maiden Supercar campaign with a podium in 2022, Brown enters 2023 with high expectations hoping to secure more wins and work his way up in the drivers Championship.